Therapy for Women: Stress and Burnout

 8).
 Rest

-Stress can cause us to withdraw, to shut down, or to numb out.
-All of these options are very insulated and prevent us from receiving care both from others as well as ourselves.
+Stress can cause us to withdraw, shut down, or numb out.
+All are very insulated and prevent us from receiving care both from others as well as ourselves.
 Take a look at this list next time you’re feeling like you “have to” or “should” be onto the next task, and give yourself space to step outside the stress cycle.
+And don’t be afraid to seek more support, through therapy for women.